The 4 Key Points for You to Follow to Be a Leader, Not a Manager

 Never underestimate the power of communication.
 Managers with poor communication skills often alienate their workers, leaving the team confused and with little faith that things are being run properly.
 Take time to communicate your ideas, expectations, strategies, and everything in between, making everyone else feel involved in what's going on.
 You can do this by thinking of any strategy the same as telling a story to someone who knows nothing about it.
 You can focus on things you don't know or what you need to understand yourself in order to relay it to others.

-By involving your team and keeping them engaged, this will also allow successful executions and a happy, motivated team – you can't expect a strategy to work if it isn't understood and nobody is committed.
+By involving your team and keeping them engaged, you will also allow successful executions and a happy, motivated team – you can't expect a strategy to work if it isn't understood and nobody is committed.

 Shape company culture

 Leaders should contribute to an active company culture.
 If workers' characteristics don't fit into the culture, this could influence their decision to leave.
 By defining a culture early on and recruiting those who fit into the talent pool, employees will feel comfortable which will have a positive effect on their performance.

 Harvard Business carried out research to find out which qualities are most important in leaders.
 700 workers were asked which qualities they value the most – 70 per cent agreed that creating a culture of engagement is a very important attribute and results in lower turnover rates, more productivity, and more profitability.